 Macbeth: The main guy!
 Brave general under Duncan who becomes too ambitious after three witches prophesize that he will be King of Scotland.
-He turns to evil, killing the King, the guards, Banquo, and others.
+He turns to evil, killing many innocent people.

 Lady Macbeth: Vicious wife of Macbeth, even more ambitious than Macbeth.
-She convinces Macbeth to murder the King.
+She convinces Macbeth to murder other characters.
 Later, she becomes insane from her wrongdoings.

-The Witches: They tell Macbeth that he is to become King, leading him to evil.
+The Witches: They tell Macbeth that he is to become King, leading him to evil acts.
 They also tell him that he will be defeated, but they disguise it in a way as to give him false confidence.

 Banquo: Macbeth’s friend and general, suspected Macbeth of killing the King.
-He is killed by murderers sent by Macbeth, though his son (Fleance) escapes.
+He faces grave danger halfway through the play.

 Malcolm: Duncan’s eldest son, runs away to England after he learns of his father’s murder in order to escape the same fate.